sadhu-x/transformation-journal/SUPABASE_SETUP.md

 1. Try signing up again
 2. Check that the confirmation email contains the correct production URL
 3. The link should point to `https://transformation-journal.vercel.app`
+4. Test signing in with unconfirmed emails - should show clear error message

 ## Important Notes

 - The Site URL in Supabase must match your production domain exactly
+- **Redirect URLs are crucial** for proper authentication flow
 - Environment variables in Vercel should be set for all environments (Production, Preview, Development)
 - Changes to Supabase settings may take a few minutes to propagate
+- Unconfirmed emails will now show a clear error message instead of causing infinite refresh